drew-viles/drew-viles/README.md

 I work with and mainly focus on projects that are related to Kubernetes but you will possibly find other stuff here too.

-- 🔭 I’m working as Senior Cloud Native Engineer for (tba)
+- 🔭 I’m working as Senior Kubernetes & Security Engineer for @nscaledev

 - 🌱 Exploring ML/AI using GPUs in Kubernetes